cielecki/day-composer/library/Docs/User Guide.md

 - Begin with basic information in About Me.md
 - Use one or two modes initially
 - Gradually add more detail and complexity as you become comfortable
-- Delete all the example content from the starter kit
+- Delete all the example content and replace with your personal information

 ### Be Consistent